Category

 The split that matters for tool purchasing:

 The edit layer is the most visible but not the most determinative.
 A great edit on weak research produces a video that feels thin.
-A great research base with a competent edit produces a video that feels deep.
+A great research base with a competent edit produces one that feels deep.
 The visible craft is in the edit; the felt depth is in the research.

 Five criteria, weighted in this order: